ramGit22/mern-data-fetch/README.md

 ## Data
 The app uses 1 dataset of Alko price list data.

-## Note: I used only 1000 journey data due to limitation in storage capacity in my MongoDB database.
+## Note: I used only 1000 records of data due to limitation in storage capacity in my MongoDB database.

 ## Data Import